nutjob-laboratories/erk/README.md

 	python erk.py

 Hit enter, and **Ərk** will start up!
-Click "Connect" on the **Ərk** menu to enter a server hostname/IP and port to connect to a specific IRC server, or click "Networks" to select a server from the built-in server list.
+Enter the hostname or IP address of the server you'd like to connect to, or click the "Servers" tab and select a server from the built-in list.

 **Ərk** does not need to be "installed" to any specific directory to run; it will run from any directory it is extracted to.